Comic book convention: New York Comicon

-The first recorded "official" comic book convention took place in 1964 in New York City.
+The first recorded "official" comic book convention occurred in 1964 in New York City.
 Known as the "New York Comicon", it was held July 24, 1964, at the Workman's Circle Building.
 A one-day convention organized by 16-year-old Bernie Bubnis and fellow enthusiast Ron Fradkin, official guests of the Tri-State Con included Steve Ditko, Flo Steinberg, and Tom Gill.
 Reports were of over 100 attendees.
+A 16-year-old George R. R. Martin attended the convention and claimed to be the first person who signed up for the event.

 1965: The first recurring conventions

-Continuing the momentum from the previous year, Bails, Shel Dorf, and the members of the Michigan Science Fiction Society formed the "organizing committee" of the ground-breaking multigenre convention Detroit Triple Fan Fair (DTFF), which was held July 24–25, 1965 at the Embassy Hotel, in Detroit, Michigan.
+Continuing the momentum from the previous year, Bails, Shel Dorf, and the members of the Michigan Science Fiction Society formed the "organizing committee" of the multigenre convention Detroit Triple Fan Fair (DTFF), which was held July 24–25, 1965 at the Embassy Hotel, in Detroit, Michigan.
 The DTTF was held annually in Detroit until 1978.

 Meanwhile, in New York City, teacher/comics enthusiast Dave Kaler had taken over as ACBFC Executive Secretary; the organization produced Academy Con I (officially known as "Comi Con: Second Annual Convention of Academy of Comic-Book Fans and Collectors"), held July 31 – August 1, 1965, at the Broadway Central Hotel.
-Under Kaler's leadership, the Academy produced three successful "Academy Con" shows in New York during the summers of 1965–1967, attracting industry professionals such as Otto Binder, Bill Finger, Gardner Fox, Mort Weisinger, James Warren, Roy Thomas, Gil Kane, Stan Lee, Bill Everett, Carmine Infantino, and Julius Schwartz.
+With Kaler's management, the academy produced three successful "Academy Con" shows in New York during the summers of 1965–1967, attracting industry professionals such as Otto Binder, Bill Finger, Gardner Fox, Mort Weisinger, James Warren, Roy Thomas, Gil Kane, Stan Lee, Bill Everett, Carmine Infantino, and Julius Schwartz.
 As befitting a convention run by the Academy of Comic-Book Fans and Collectors, the Alley Awards were presented at all three Academy Cons.
-The 1965 Academy Con also featured one of the first recorded "superhero masquerades," or costume contests.
+The 1965 Academy Con also featured one of the first recorded "superhero masquerades", or costume contests.

 1965 also saw the genesis of what became the annual Italian comic book convention Lucca Comics & Games.
-Rinaldo Traini and Romano Calisi (forming the International Congress of Cartoonists and Animators) held the Salone Internazionale del Comics ("International Congress of Comics") in Bordighera.
-In 1966, it moved to a small piazza in the center of Lucca, and has grown in size and importance over the years.
+Rinaldo Traini and Romano Calisi (forming the International Congress of Cartoonists and Animators) held the Salone Internazionale dei Comics ("International Congress of Comics") in Bordighera.
+In 1966, it was relocated to a small piazza in the center of Lucca, and grew in size and importance over the years, eventually evolving into its present form.